Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 A Screw Tip
 -----------

-As we have explained before,
+As explained before, the *Screw* tool generates clean and simple meshes to deal with;
-the *Screw* tool generates clean and simple meshes to deal with; they are light, well-connected and are created with very predictable results.
+they are light, well-connected and are created with very predictable results.
 This is due to the Blender calculations taking into account not only the height of the vector, but also its starting angle.
 It means that Blender will connect the vertices with each other in a way that they follow a continuous cycle along the extruded generated profile.

-In this example, you will learn how to create a simple Screw Tip (like the ones we use for wood; we have shown an example at the beginning of this page).
+In this example, you will learn how to create a simple Screw Tip (like the ones use for wood; as shown in the example at the beginning of this page).
-To make this new example as short as possible, we will recycle our last example (again).
+To make this new example as short as possible, it will recycle the last example (again).

 #.
 Open Blender and click on *File* located in the header of the Info editor again;
-   choose *Open Recent* and the file we saved for this exercise.
+   choose *Open Recent* and the file saved for this exercise.
    All of the things will be placed exactly the way you saved before.
-   Choose the last saved blend-file; in the last exercise, we gave it the name *Screw Hardware Example.blend*.
+   Choose the last saved blend-file; from the last exercise, which is named "screw hardware example.blend".
 #.
-Grab the upper vertex and move a bit to the left, but no more than you have moved your last vertex.
+Grab the upper vertex and move a bit to the left, but no more than you have moved the last vertex.
    (See Fig. :ref:`fig-mesh-screw-start`).
 #.
 Press the shortcut :kbd:`A` twice to de-select and select all.
 #.
 Press the shortcut :kbd:`Shift-S` and select *Cursor to Center*